10 Signs of Dismissive-Avoidant Attachment in Relationships

 Dismissive-avoidant attachment is one of four main attachment styles that describe how individuals connect and relate to others in their relationships.
-People with this attachment style often appear to be independent and self-sufficient, but they may struggle with forming deep and meaningful relationships.
+People with this attachment style often appear independent and self-sufficient; however, they may struggle to form deep, meaningful relationships.

 Individuals with a dismissive-avoidant attachment may have learned early on in life to suppress their emotions and rely solely on themselves, leading them to avoid emotional intimacy and connection with others.